If you’re curious about the difference between a tenor guitar vs baritone ukulele, this post is for you!

 For instance, if one instrument’s scale length is longer than another, it often has a bigger body as well.

 This isn’t always the case.

 But in this case of comparing the tenor guitar and baritone ukulele, it’s true.

 The tenor guitar has a longer scale length and usually has a bigger body than the baritone uke.

-Thus, if you’re considering these instruments on the basis of size and which will travel better, the baritone uke might be a better bet.
+Thus, if you’re evaluating these instruments based on size and which will travel better, the baritone uke might be a better bet.

 Tenor Guitar Vs Baritone Ukulele: Strings

 As mentioned above, the tenor guitar has steel strings, and the baritone uke has nylon (or, more likely, nylgut) strings.

 This string difference gives them a very different sound.

 Steel strings cut through the mix and tend to ring brightly and clearly.